U.S. Senate boosts aid to small states in coronavirus relief bill

 Security was tight at the U.S. Capitol, the scene of a deadly assault in January, after police warned that a militia group might try to attack.
 But there were no signs of protesters around the complex early on Thursday.

 The relief bill, Biden’s top legislative priority, includes funding for vaccines and medical supplies, extends jobless assistance and provides a new round of emergency financial aid to households, small businesses and state and local governments.
-The coronavirus has killed more than 517,000 Americans and left millions jobless.
+Opinion polls indicate broad public support.

 Senate Democrats on Wednesday tightened criteria for stimulus checks so fewer high-income households would qualify.